 "Yeah, you did.
 Didn't he Laura?"

-"He might of.
+"He might have.
 I was drifting in and out," Laura said.

 "Look, this is simple, now," Buck said.
 "Since the days of Hammurabi, three Barns…"

 "I mentioned Nebuchadnezzar.
 In passing.
 But it was Hammurabi that…"

 "Hey, Laura!
 We have always been at war with Hammurabi!
 Get it?"

 "Oh, it's from this book I read in high school.
 Reckon the hero was a wuss, but.
 What's wrong with rats?"